Subaru-PFS/ics_doc/SSN-00028/index.rst

   main one, such like `vmhost1b` for a host named as `vmhost1`.
 - A hostname SHALL be fixed to function of target component but not hardware, and SHALL be taken from its function.
-This means a hostname assigned to a function, like BEE of RCU1, SHALL not be replaced on replacement of hardware by maintenance.
+This means a hostname assigned to a function, like BEE of RCU1, SHALL NOT be replaced on replacement of hardware by maintenance.

   - VM hosts MAY be named by their hardware, such as `r410-1`, but service